 Message from the President

-The Midwestern University family comes together today to celebrate the academic accomplishments of our extraordinary students from 4 doctoral and master programs: Doctor of Physical Therapy, Doctor of Podiatric Medicine, Master of Science in Cardiovascular Science, and Master of Science in Speech-Language Pathology.
-Our commencement ceremonies have always focused on our graduates while acknowledging the faculty, loved ones, and supporters who helped them reach this important milestone.
+Today, we come together as a Midwestern University family to celebrate the academic accomplishments of our extraordinary Cardiovascular Science, Physical Therapy, and Speech-Language Pathology students.
+Our commencements have always focused on our graduates while acknowledging the faculty, loved ones, and supporters who helped them reach this important milestone.
 I personally thank every graduate for being a member of the Midwestern University academic community and entrusting us with their dreams.

-For those of you entering the military, we are tremendously proud that you will represent Midwestern University as you serve our country.
+For those of you entering the military, we are tremendously proud that you will represent the University as you stand for our nation.

 Welcome New Alumni